 After all, this will be the hiring manager’s first impression of you, so you don’t want to look unprofessional or unreliable.

-Using a selfie or otherwise unsuitable resume photo is sure to get your resume discarded.
+Using a selfie or otherwise unsuitable resume photo is common on bad resume examples, and is sure to get your resume discarded.

 Professional Photo Dos and Don’ts